Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 If your goal is to score 515 or better on the MCAT, you might be able to get away with a self-paced prep course; however, your best shot of scoring that high is probably with a 1-on-1 private tutoring package.
 But where do you start in choosing one?
 Well, our team has personally evaluated all of the major MCAT prep companies on the market and assessed their private tutoring packages to see how they rate out, including analysis of price, tutor quality, score guarantees, and which study materials come bundled with tutoring (if any).

 To easily navigate through our guide of the best MCAT tutoring packages, simply click the jump-to links above.

 In the video above, John from the Test Prep Insight team walks you through the four best MCAT tutors and why they made our list.
 Or, you can always continue reading for more details regarding each tutoring package.

 First up, taking the crown for best overall MCAT tutoring package on our list is Blueprint.
-And they take the top spot on our list for three primary reasons: value pricing, supplemental study materials, and top-notch tutors.
+And they take the top spot on our list for three primary reasons: affordable pricing, supplemental study materials, and top-notch tutors.

 Let’s start with pricing first.
 Blueprint offers three core tutoring packages comprised of bundles with 16, 24 and or 40 hours.
 These three options range in price from $160 to $225 per hour, respectively.